Why Is Fiber Future-Proof?2 comments

 Fiber is secure and reliable

-With copper cables, data is sent as an electronic signal along the wires.
 With fiber optic cables, the data is sent as beams of light.
-This makes for a more secure and reliable internet connection, especially over longer distances.
+This makes for a secure and reliable internet connection, especially over longer distances.

-With fiber optic cable internet, data can be sent much farther with less attenuation—up to 60 miles in some cases.
+With fiber optic cable internet, data can be sent for long distances with low attenuation—up to 60 miles in some cases.
 This is part of what enables fiber’s high speeds.
 It’s also what makes the fiber infrastructure so future-proof: Cables can be laid to new locations that were previously unviable.

 Fiber is more durable

 Fiber optic cables are designed to survive storms, hurricanes and whatever else Mother Nature can throw at them.
 The individual strands of fiberglass are wrapped in a protective cladding, then bundled together and wrapped in even more protective materials.
 It makes them waterproof, weatherproof and temperature-proof.
 Once a fiber cable is laid, it should last a long time without needing to be replaced.

 Yes, Frontier Fiber is built for the future with gig speed

 Our fiber has been designed for high-speed (up to a gig and getting faster), secure, reliable internet connections from the ground up.
 It’s meant to transfer large amounts of data long distances extremely quickly.
 Frontier Fiber connections aren’t going to be replaced by some new futuristic cable in the next few years—for fiber, the future is already here.
 Check here to see when it’s available at your address.
 So whether you want to move to a gig, 2 gig or the gig speed of the future, with Frontier you’ll be ready.